Valencia Food Tour – Best Local Food & Restaurants

 1. Paella Valenciana

-If you eat only one thing in Valencia, make it the real paella Valenciana.
-Forget the seafood versions and the mixed interpretations you may have encountered elsewhere.
-The authentic Valencian paella is made with chicken, rabbit, ferraura green beans, garrofó butter beans, tomato, saffron, rosemary, and round-grain rice cooked in a wide, shallow pan over a wood fire.
-The result is a dish of incredible depth and subtlety, with a golden crust of toasted rice at the bottom called the socarrat that locals consider the most prized part of the pan.
-Head to the villages around the Albufera lake for the most authentic experience, where restaurants like La Matandeta in Albal have been serving paella over orange wood fires for generations.
-Sunday is the traditional paella day in Valencia — book ahead and settle in for a long, joyful lunch.
+If you eat one thing in Valencia, let it be the real paella Valenciana.
+Not the seafood version.
+Not the mixed interpretation you’ve encountered at Spanish restaurants back home.
+The authentic Valencian paella contains chicken, rabbit, ferraura green beans, garrofó butter beans, tomato, saffron, rosemary, and round-grain rice cooked in a wide, shallow pan over a wood fire.
+It sounds simple.
+It tastes extraordinary.
+The thing everyone misses on their first encounter is the socarrat — that golden crust of toasted rice that forms at the bottom of the pan.
+Locals fight over it.
+Once you’ve had it, you’ll understand why.
+Head to the villages around the Albufera lake for the most authentic version; restaurants like La Matandeta in Albal have been cooking paella over orange wood fires for generations.
+Sunday is the traditional paella day in Valencia — book well ahead, show up hungry, and don’t rush it.

 2. Horchata de Chufa with Fartons

-Horchata is Valencia’s most beloved drink, a creamy, sweet, slightly earthy beverage made from chufa, the small tuber of the tiger nut plant grown exclusively in the town of Alboraya just north of the city.
-Cold, fresh horchata has a flavor unlike anything else in the world — milky but dairy-free, subtly sweet, faintly reminiscent of almond milk but more complex and satisfying.
-It is traditionally served alongside fartons, long finger-shaped pastries dusted with powdered sugar that are designed specifically for dunking.
-The combination is a Valencian institution, consumed as a breakfast treat, afternoon snack, or late-night refreshment on warm summer evenings.
-Visit a traditional horchatería such as Horchatería El Collado in Alboraya or Daniel on Calle Murillo in the city for horchata made the proper way, served ice-cold from a giant ceramic jug.
+Horchata is Valencia’s most beloved drink, made from chufa — the small tuber of the tiger nut plant grown almost exclusively in Alboraya, a town about 5km north of the city center.
+Cold, fresh horchata has a flavor genuinely unlike anything else: milky but completely dairy-free, subtly sweet, faintly reminiscent of almond milk but more complex and a lot more interesting.
+It’s traditionally served with fartons — long, finger-shaped pastries dusted in powdered sugar, built specifically for dunking.
+Eaten together, it’s a Valencian institution.
+Breakfast, afternoon snack, late-night refreshment on a warm July evening — there’s no wrong time.
+Go to Horchatería El Collado in Alboraya or Daniel on Calle Murillo in the city for horchata made properly, served ice-cold from a giant ceramic jug.
+The stuff in cartons at the supermarket is not the same thing.
+Don’t bother.

 3. All i Pebre

-This intensely flavored stew is Valencia’s other great rice dish, though many visitors never discover it because it rarely appears on tourist menus.
-All i pebre translates roughly as garlic and pepper, and it is made with eel caught in the Albufera lagoon, cooked low and slow in a clay pot with garlic, paprika, dried ñora peppers, almonds, and olive oil.
-The sauce is thick, brick-red, smoky, and extraordinarily savory, clinging to the tender eel with remarkable persistence.
-It is a dish that tastes of the wetlands, of tradition, of something ancient and honest.
-You will find it in the villages around the Albufera, particularly in El Palmar, where family-run restaurants have kept the recipe alive for centuries.
-Order it with plenty of bread to mop up every drop of that magnificent sauce.
+Most visitors to Valencia never encounter all i pebre because it rarely makes it onto tourist menus.
+That’s a shame.
+This intensely flavored stew — the name translates roughly as garlic and pepper — is made with eel caught in the Albufera lagoon, cooked low and slow in a clay pot with garlic, paprika, dried ñora peppers, almonds, and olive oil.
+The sauce is thick, brick-red, smoky, and extraordinarily savory.
+It tastes of the wetlands in the best possible way — ancient, honest, specific to this place and nowhere else.
+The village of El Palmar, about 12km south of Valencia city, is where you want to go.
+Family-run restaurants there have kept the recipe alive for generations.
+Order it with serious quantities of bread.
+You’ll want to get every drop of that sauce.

 4. Esgarraet

-A brilliantly simple Valencian tapas staple, esgarraet is made with roasted red peppers and salt cod that are torn by hand — the word esgarraet means torn in Valencian — and dressed generously with the finest local olive oil and garlic.
-The combination of sweet, smoky peppers with the salty, oceanic punch of bacalà and the grassy richness of good olive oil is a masterclass in ingredient-led cooking.
-It is served as a starter or accompaniment at virtually every traditional Valencian restaurant and is one of those dishes that seems almost impossibly good given how few components it contains.
-The quality of each ingredient matters enormously here, so seek out restaurants that source their cod from quality suppliers and use proper extra-virgin olive oil.
-It pairs beautifully with a glass of cold Valencian white wine from the nearby DO Valencia region.
+This is Valencian tapas at its most beautifully straightforward.
+Roasted red peppers and salt cod torn by hand — esgarraet means “torn” in Valencian — dressed generously with proper local olive oil and garlic.
+That’s it.
+The combination of sweet, smoky peppers with the salty, oceanic punch of bacalà and the grassy richness of good olive oil is a lesson in how far quality ingredients will take you.
+You’ll find it as a starter at virtually every traditional Valencian restaurant worth visiting, and it’s one of those dishes that seems almost impossibly good given how few things are on the plate.
+The olive oil matters here.
+The cod matters.
+Seek out restaurants that aren’t cutting corners on either.
+Pair it with a glass of cold white wine from the nearby DO Valencia region and eat it slowly.

 5. Fideuà

-Often described as paella’s seafood cousin, fideuà substitutes short, thin noodles for rice and is traditionally cooked in a paella pan with prawns, cuttlefish, squid, monkfish, and a rich seafood broth built on a base of sofrito.
-The dish originated in the fishing town of Gandia, just south of Valencia, in the early 20th century when a ship’s cook reportedly ran out of rice and improvised with noodles — a happy culinary accident that gave the world a new classic.
-The noodles absorb the broth and seafood flavors intensely, and like paella, the goal is to achieve a slightly toasted, slightly crispy bottom layer.
-It is always served with alioli, the thick garlic mayonnaise that cuts through the rich seafood flavors perfectly.
-A proper fideuà is a communal, convivial experience, meant to be shared from the pan at the table with people you love.
+Often described as paella’s seafood cousin, fideuà swaps rice for short, thin noodles and gets cooked in a paella pan with prawns, cuttlefish, squid, monkfish, and a rich seafood broth built on sofrito.
+The dish came from Gandia, a fishing town about 65km south of Valencia, in the early 20th century.
+Story goes that a ship’s cook ran out of rice and grabbed noodles instead — one of the better accidents in culinary history.
+The noodles absorb the broth and seafood flavors intensely, and the goal, just like with paella, is that slightly toasted, slightly crispy bottom layer.
+Always served with alioli, the thick garlic mayonnaise that cuts straight through the richness.
+A proper fideuà is meant to be shared from the pan at the table.
+Order it for two at minimum, settle in, and take your time.

 6. Buñuelos de Calabaza with Hot Chocolate

-During the festival of Las Fallas in March, the streets of Valencia fill with the irresistible smell of buñuelos de calabaza frying in enormous cauldrons of hot oil at outdoor stalls.
-These small, round fritters are made with pumpkin in the dough, which gives them a subtle sweetness, a beautiful golden color, and a texture that is crispy on the outside and pillowy soft within.
-They are traditionally dusted with sugar and dipped into thick, dense hot chocolate — a combination so indulgent and so deeply satisfying that you will understand immediately why Valencians queue for an hour at the best buñuelos stalls.
+During Las Fallas in March, the streets fill with the smell of buñuelos de calabaza frying in enormous cauldrons at outdoor stalls.
+These small round fritters are made with pumpkin in the dough, which gives them a subtle sweetness, a deep golden color, and a texture that’s properly crispy outside and pillowy within.
+Dusted in sugar, dipped into thick, dense hot chocolate.
+The combination is so good that people genuinely queue for an hour at the best stalls — and they’re not wrong to.
 While technically a

 Book a Food Tour in Valencia